 QIT setup typically requires legal fees and ongoing trustee responsibilities (monthly deposits, monthly distributions, annual tax filing).
 The State Bar of Texas Elder Law Section maintains lawyer referrals.

-STAR+PLUS HCBS and the Personal Needs Allowance
+STAR+PLUS HCBS and the Texas Medicaid Personal Needs Allowance

 Texas's STAR+PLUS program is the managed-care delivery vehicle for long-term services and supports for adults age 21 and older with disabilities and seniors.
 Within STAR+PLUS, the HCBS waiver (under 42 USC § 1396n(c)) provides home and community-based services as alternatives to institutional Medicaid for individuals who would otherwise require nursing-facility level of care.